The Prophet ﷺ said, “No people ever went astray, after they were guided, except that they were overcome by arguing”. [at-Tirmithi]

 So after all the fighting, all the arguing, and all the turmoil that resulted from it, where has it gotten us?
 Especially for the indigenous African-American Muslim community in America who in most cases have no imam, are not a committed member of an Muslim community, under no type of Muslim leadership.
 Arguing has become a lifestyle for many; a lifestyle of debating.
 We even are on behalf of people who have long since stopped arguing.
 So what is the net gain from it all?
 The answer is not much.
 Some would say, nothing at all.
 So was it worth it?
 Have we had enough, or do we want to continue another fifty years of fussing and arguing with each other.
 There are signs that American Muslims are starting to see the futility of incessant arguing about religion.
 That is a topic of another discussion.
 I guess time will tell, and Allah knows best.

 Imam Luqman Ahmad

-Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam of the Islamic Society of Folsom, in Northern California.
-He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that address Muslim sectarianism.
+Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Associate Imam and Khateeb at Toledo Masjid al-Islam in Ohio.
 He is also and the author of the new book, “Double Edged Slavery “, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern-day Salafists.
-He blogs at imamluqman.wordpress.com, and can be reached at email@example.com.
+He blogs at imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.